The China Probrem: Plot

-After watching the Beijing 2008 Olympics on television, Cartman has been plagued by nightmares about the Chinese, believing that they will invade America.
+After watching the Beijing 2008 Olympics opening ceremony on television, Eric Cartman has been plagued by nightmares about the Chinese, believing that they will invade America.
 He tries to warn his friends but Kyle says he "can't do this any more" and leaves.
 Stan later confronts Kyle, the latter stating that he cannot pretend things are normal again after "the rape of a friend".
 He confesses his feelings of deep guilt and regret over the fact he, Stan and their friends "just stood there and did nothing".
-Elsewhere, Cartman convinces Butters that China is going to take over America and kill Butters' parents.
+Elsewhere, Cartman convinces Butters Stotch that China is going to take over America and kill Butters' parents Stephen and Linda.
 Butters decides to join Cartman's group, the American Liberation Front.
-Stan, Kyle, Kenny, Clyde and Jimmy start to remember and have flashbacks of the rape which is revealed to be their viewing of Indiana Jones and the Kingdom of the Crystal Skull.
+Stan Marsh, Kyle Broflovski, Kenny McCormick, Clyde Donovan, and Jimmy Valmer start to remember and have flashbacks of the rape which is revealed to be their viewing of Indiana Jones and the Kingdom of the Crystal Skull.
 They are appalled and devastated to see George Lucas (voiced by Matt Stone) and Steven Spielberg (voiced by Trey Parker) rape Indiana Jones.

 Meanwhile, Cartman and Butters dress up as stereotypical Chinese children and go to P. F. Chang's China Bistro to try to trick the Chinese people into telling them when the "invasion" is set to occur.
 The two boys' antics begin to annoy everyone, but when they are asked to leave, they instead take the entire restaurant hostage.
 Cartman gives Butters a gun and tells him to fire at a man who is trying to escape.
 Butters promptly shoots the man in the penis, which upsets Cartman greatly.
 At the same time, Kyle and his friends visit the Park County District Attorney and ask him to arrest Spielberg and Lucas for raping Indiana Jones and he tearfully agrees to help them.
 Afterwards, they go to the Park County Police Station to have Spielberg and Lucas arrested.